 This topic and what kinds of businesses can be permitted or should require a conditional use permit then dominated the remainder of the PC meeting.
 Concerns included, but were not limited to businesses that would create a lot of traffic or require heavy equipment or be very noisy for the adjacent neighbors.

-The PC then agreed that the sentence “existing .” should be added under Permitted Uses, rather than in the Density section and “existing” be redacted for all zoning districts.
+The PC then agreed that the sentence “A business may be located in a dwelling unit or in an existing accessory structure.” should be added under Permitted Uses, rather than in the Density section and “existing” be redacted for all zoning districts.

 Other changes Bill suggested in his revised Density Standards included: